Marvis-Labs/marvis-tts/README.md

 # Model Description

 Marvis is built on the [Sesame CSM-1B](https://huggingface.co/sesame/csm-1b) (Conversational Speech Model) architecture, a multimodal transformer that operates directly on Residual Vector Quantization (RVQ) tokens and uses [Kyutai's mimi codec](https://huggingface.co/kyutai/mimi).
-The model employs a dual-transformer approach:
+The architecture enables end-to-end training while maintaining low-latency generation and employs a dual-transformer approach:

-**Multimodal Backbone (250M parameters)**: Processes interleaved text and audio sequences to model the zeroth codebook level, providing semantic understanding and context.
+- **Multimodal Backbone (250M parameters)**: Processes interleaved text and audio sequences to model the zeroth codebook level, providing semantic understanding and context.

-**Audio Decoder (60M parameters)**: A smaller, specialized transformer that models the remaining 31 codebook levels to reconstruct high-quality speech from the backbone's representations.
+- **Audio Decoder (60M parameters)**: A smaller, specialized transformer that models the remaining 31 codebook levels to reconstruct high-quality speech from the backbone's representations.

-The architecture enables end-to-end training while maintaining low-latency generation.
-Text tokens are processed via a SmolLM2 tokenizer, while audio is handled through the Mimi codec, producing one semantic codebook and 31 acoustic codebooks per frame at 12.5 Hz.
+Unlike models that require text chunking based on regex patterns, Marvis processes entire text sequences contextually, resulting in more natural speech flow and intonation.

 **Key Architectural Innovation**: Unlike models that require text chunking based on regex patterns, Marvis processes entire text sequences contextually, resulting in more natural speech flow and intonation.